 Description of original award (Fiscal Year 2021, $625,000)

-Based on the NADCP Best Practice Standards (BPS), goals will include (1) hiring a dedicated case manager to expand capacity to 48 participants over 4 years; (BPS 1, 9, page 10); (2) enhancing treatment and recovery support services through a partnership with Seven Counties Services (BPS 5, 6; page 10).
-All goals/objectives will be independently evaluated via outcome data based on Specialty Court MIS and process evaluation data by the evaluation team.
-This proposal conforms to the framework of the State Strategy of Substance Abuse Treatment.
+Goals for this project are found on pages 11-12 and are based on the NADCP Best Practice Standards (BPS), pages 11-12.
+They are (1) to expand program capacity to serve 36 veterans over 4 years by hiring a dedicated case manager (BPS 1, 8); (2) To enhance treatment and recovery support and wraparound services through a partnership with Mountain Comprehensive Care Center (MCCC) (BPS 5, 6); and (3) To ensure project implementation and evaluation adhere to objectives and facilitate continuous quality improvement (CQI) (BPS 10).
+All goals/objectives will be independently evaluated via outcome data based on KSC MIS and process evaluation data by the evaluation team.

 The regional FCVTC has not received funding from any federal funding source.
 Floyd Co. is rural, has high and persistent poverty (U.S. Census 2020), and is located in a designated Qualified Opportunity Zone (Dept. of Treasury, 2020).
 Thus, priority consideration is requested for this proposal.